weslleyaraujo/memory-match/README.md

 ## Deploy

-The deploy task runs the build and upload the `dir` dir into the `gh-pages`
+The deploy task runs the build and upload the `dist` dir into the `gh-pages`

 ```
 grunt deploy --config=production